-Prof. Ananya Roy, Urban Planning, Social Welfare and Geography, researches poverty and inequality.

-May 26

-MANNS

 Lover of the arts, literature and culture

 Perhaps your passion is theater or painting.
 Or maybe you are thrilled by literature or language as a reader or a writer.
 You may find your major in MUSIC, the ARTS or the HUMANITIES.

-SHARPEN YOUR SKILLS At UCLA, performing and visual arts majors get a liberal arts background as well as specialized skills.
+At UCLA, performing and visual arts majors get a liberal arts background as well as specialized skills.
 Humanities majors hone their writing and research skills in English and in other languages.
 Digital humanities adds new dimensions: for example, mapping the cultural, architectural and urban history of a city space.

-SHAPE YOUR FUTURE Music major Sophia James wowed audiences on American Idol's 18th season.
+Music major Sophia James wowed audiences on American Idol's 18th season.
 She'll soon be the latest in a long line of singers, actors and artists with degrees from UCLA.
 Humanities majors embrace a wide range of careers, from business and academia to digital media content creation.

-VALUE ADDED HAMMER.
+HAMMER.
 With a focus on emerging artists and an extensive permanent collection of prints and drawings, the Hammer Museum is a rich resource for art and humanities students alike.
 The annual Poetry Series includes readings by prize-winning UCLA student poets.

 FOWLER.
 This cultural history museum explores global arts and cultures with an emphasis on works from Africa, Asia, the Pacific and the Americas - past and present.
 Here, world arts and cultures majors take courses in Textiles of the World.
 Paid student interns help develop and implement school, family and public programs.

 FILM AND TELEVISION ARCHIVE.
 In the U.S., UCLA's archive is second in size only to the Library of Congress.
 But it's not just for film buffs.
 It's a rich cultural history resource that includes the Hearst Metrotone News collection, with 27 million feet of newsreel footage from 1914 through 1968.
 Undergraduates can view holdings for research papers or capstone projects.
-Design | Media Arts students explore "form" in a studio class.